John Sandell photography

 The New World Trade Center, May 1972

 The New World Trade Center.
-In May 1972 I travelled with a colleague to visit a customer in Connecticut, USA.
+In May 1972 I travelled with a work colleague to visit a customer in Connecticut, USA.
 In a moment of uncharacteristic generosity our boss had agreed that we could fly into New York and stay there a couple of nights before moving on to New England.
 So after arriving late on Saturday we awoke to a dull and dreary Sunday morning to go sightseeing.
 But by the end of the morning the sun was shining, and it remained so for the rest of the day.

 Technical: Leica IIIa, 50mm f/3.5 Elmar lens, Agfa CT18.
 Copied using Nikon D300.